 ANSWER: The last words of Jesus came when he finished the work God gave him to do.
-He became the perfect lamb of God that made possible the New Covenant or agreement between God and man.
-By willingly offering himself as the atoning sacrifice to take away the sins of the world, he made possible an eternal life of joy and happiness to ALL those who repent and obey God.
+He became the perfect lamb of God that made possible the New Covenant or agreement between Godhead and man.
+By willingly offering himself as the atoning sacrifice to take away the sins of the world, he made possible an eternal life of joy and happiness to ALL those who repent and obey the Almighty.

 The following seven final or last words of Jesus were spoken while he hung dying on a cross.
 If we consider what John recorded in chapter 19 and verses 26 to 27 as a single statement, we have seven unique phrases.

 The first two of his statements made from the cross come from the 23rd chapter of the book of Luke.

 'Father, forgive them, for they do not know what they are doing.' (verse 34, Holy Bible in Its Original Order - A Faithful Version)

 'Truly, I tell you today, you shall be with Me in paradise' (verse 43)